pescheckit/face-recognition-fast/README.md

 ### 2. Create a Virtual Environment

-To keep things clean and self-contained, create a Python virtual environment.
-For example:
+To keep things clean and self-contained, create a Python virtual environment:

 ```bash
 python3 -m venv .venv